qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

        crw-rw-rw- 1 root 242 0 Dec 10 10:51 /dev/QTI_HS-USB_QDLoader_9008_3-8:1.0

-3. Verify if the device entered QDL mode:
+3. Verify if the device entered the QDL mode:

    ::